josephsgithub/pyfun/hello/README.md

 quickly, which is what Python is all about, will make all the difference professionally.

+> 💬 Using Python graphically is more popular these days for data
+> science visualization and crunching, but web technology dominates
+> data visualization currently—especially with [D3](http://d3.org).
+By
+> Python’s own mantra, “there is one best way to do something” you
+> should stick with Python on the command line crunching data, testing
+> things, linking them together and the rest of Python’s core
+> strengths and focus on web technology
+> for any kind of graphic user experience.

 ## [⏫ Conclusion](#table-of-contents)

 *Hello World* is a simple program but we’ve used this opportunity to